fleetdm/fleet/handbook/engineering/README.md

 The oncall engineer is a second-line responder to questions raised by customers and community members.

 The community contact (Kathy) is responsible for the first response to GitHub issues, pull requests, and Slack messages in the [#fleet channel](https://osquery.slack.com/archives/C01DXJL16D8) of osquery Slack, and other public Slacks.
-Kathy is also responsible for the first response to messages in private customer Slack channels.
+Kathy and Zay are responsible for the first response to messages in private customer Slack channels.

 We respond within 1-hour (during business hours) for interactions and ask the oncall engineer to address any questions sent their way promptly.
 When Kathy is unavailable, the oncall engineer may sometimes be asked to take over the first response duties.